vidun-jay/kyoko-bot/README.md

 ## Commands
 - `!anime <name>`: searches MyAnimeList for a certain anime and returns top 9 results.
 Select a result to learn more about the anime.
+- `!manga <name>` : searches MyAnimeList for a certain manga nad returns top 9 results.
+Select a result to learn more about the manga.
 - `!profile <profile name>`: searches for a MyAnimeList user and returns their stats